Apsis/Razor/README.md

 ![alt text](https://i.ibb.co/TW58xk2/doc2.png)

-which outputs a text file structured as the following with name dnatest_report.txt
+which outputs a text file with the name dnatest_report.txt like this:

 ![alt text](https://i.ibb.co/njrtyNn/doc3.png)

+# Final Note:
+Thank you for your interest, and happy programming!